angeelya/Remittance/README.md

 extracts information about the amounts accounts of remittances from the file,

-updates data on these accounts
+updates data on these accounts.